Dr Nicola Carse

 Responsibilities & affiliations

-Co-convenor of SERA networks: Scottish Physical Education Research Network and Teacher Education Network
+Co-convenor of SERA network: Scottish Physical Education Research Network

 Journal Editorial Board Member